Traap/vim/README.md

 ## History
 I started using Vim during my Christmas 2015 work break.
 I chose Vim because I needed an editor that I could use consistently across various Linux, OSX, and Windows environments.
-I only know how to start and exit Vim.
+I only knew how to start and exit Vim.
 I could not do the same with Emacs.

 I started my journey searching [YouTube](https://www.youtube.com) for Vim.
 I